YunchaoYang/LCsolutions_Cpp_Python/Cpp/threading/std_thread.md

 * Easility scaled than pthreads.
 * use OpenMP, it can be as simple as adding a single pragma, and you'll be 90% of the way to properly multithreaded code with linear speedup.

+OpenMP is an implementation of __multithreading__, a method of parallelizing whereby a primary thread (a series of instructions executed consecutively) forks a specified number of sub-threads and the system divides a task among them.
+The threads then run concurrently, with the runtime environment allocating threads to different processors.

 such as parallelization of loops,
 ```C++
 #pragma omp parallel for